What Does It Mean To Be Paid In Arrears?

 Paid in arrears can also imply that a customer failed to meet payment terms on an invoice, and that the invoice, or bill, is past-due.
 When arrears is brought up between business partners, it’s important to clarify which meaning of arrears is being referred to.

-Paid In Arrears Examples
+Paid in Arrears Examples

 You might not be used to this being referred to as “paid in arrears,” as even some HR professionals aren’t accustomed to using arrears in their regular vocabulary.
-But in the case of your paycheck being “delayed,” that’s actually being paid in arrears.
+But in the case of your paycheck being “delayed,” that’s actually being paid two weeks in arrears.

 Billed in Arrears vs. Paid in Arrears